saloni1911/Tic-tac-toe-game/README.md

-This repository contains a game called Tic Tac Toe Game.
+# This repository contains a game called Tic Tac Toe Game.

-Flow chart before starting the project -

-Technologies Used -
+## Technologies Used -

 1. HTML
 2. CSS
 3. Javascript
 4. GitHub

-Approach taken for HTML page
+### Approach taken for HTML page

 1. Made index.html file and opened it in sublime text
 2. Wrote basic layout of HTML page like DOCTYPE, html, head, body, and script tags.
 3. Draw basic layout on notebook - how I want my Tic tac toe game to look like - Heading Tic Toe Game at the top as heading.
   Need 2 players to play the game and assigning 2 different symbols to them.
   Need 3X3 grid to play the game.
   Extra features like win counter, timer, buttons (start, restart and set timer) were                      added as I build the game in javascript.
 4. Links were added to link css file and javascript file.
 5. Few links for google fonts were also added that allow me use those particular fonts in CSS.